-Need to estimate how much it will cost to build your dream home?
-Use our Build Cost Calculator!
+Accurately estimate how much your dream home will cost with our Build Cost Calculator.

-This build cost calculator is free to use and takes 5-10 minutes to complete.
+This calculator is free to use and takes 5-10 minutes to complete.
 It will take into account:

 - where you live

 - the kind of house you want to build

 - the build route you would like to take.

 It will provide you with an instant, accurate calculation to help you plan and budget your self build project.

 - enter a valid UK post code